kdrozd/my.tech.blog.at.hashnode/cl0rd47za0ct62onv0tm7h3el.md

 sudo chown -R git:git /home/git
 ```

-Now we need to copy our public ssh key from the client machine to `.ssh/authoized_keys` to make this setup usable.
+Now take your **public** ssh key from your client machine and put it in
+`.ssh/authoized_keys` to make this setup usable.
 This can be done using `vim /home/git/.ssh/authorized_keys` and pasting public keys, more keys can be added in separate lines to provide collaboration or use different keys from different client machines.

 `/home/git/` directory at this stage.
 ```